-There is no cure for DMD and there are no treatments that have clinically demonstrated a meaningful impact on disease progression.
+There is no cure for DMD and approved exon-skipping therapies or advanced stage exon-skipping investigational candidates for patients who are amenable to exon 51 skipping are thought to have limited impact on disease progression due to low levels (<5%) of dystrophin production.
 Corticosteroids are the mainstay of pharmacologic treatment for DMD as they have been shown to temporarily improve muscle strength, prolong the period of ambulation and slow the progression of this disease.
 However, glucocorticoid use is associated with well-known adverse effects, such as weight gain, stunted growth, weakening of bone structure, high blood pressure, diabetes, psychological effects, skin thinning and an increased risk of infection.